nayefahmad/text-analytics-blueprints/README.md

 - `config-sample.yaml`: sample config file.
 Update the values and save as `config.yaml`
 - `requirements.txt`: python packages used

-### Other notes
-- I use `streambook` to convert python files to jupyter notebooks.
-This is why in many cases you will see several similar files, like below.
-  The `.ipynb` file is easiest to view in GitHub.
-  For more on streambook, see [this repo](https://github.com/nayefahmad/streambook/blob/main/README.md).
-  - example.py
-  - example.ipynb
-  - example.notebook.py
-  - example.streambook.py

 ## Contents
 1. [Exploratory data analysis of text data](https://github.com/nayefahmad/text-analytics-blueprints/blob/main/src/exploratory-analysis-of-text-data.ipynb)